abhididdigi/abhididdigi.github.io/_posts/2012-07-29-send-an-attachment-from-service-now-and-store-it-on-ftp-server-v-i-a-mid-server.md

    }
 }
 ```
-One of the challenges we faced in sending the base64 encoded string to MID server was, We don't have the StringUtil class included with jars of MIDserver.
-Upon using Reflection API we came up with a different class Base64() and we use the decode method for the conversion into a plain string.
+One of the challenges we faced in sending the base64 encoded string to the MID server was that we don't have the `StringUtil` class included with the MID server's JARs.
+After using the Reflection API, we came up with a different class, `Base64()`, and we use the `decode` method for the conversion into a plain string.

 The Script Include goes this way :